rndlabs/cowswap-twap-orders/README.md

+# 🚨 Repository deprecated

+This repository was the formative work of what has grown to become the [`ComposableCoW` conditional order framework](https://github.com/cowprotocol/composable-cow).
+This includes the repository for the work having been moved to the [`cowprotocol` GitHub organisation](https://github.com/cowprotocol).

+If you've come here curious about Cow Swap's recent launch of TWAP, check their [article here](https://blog.cow.fi/cow-swap-launches-twap-orders-d5583135b472).

 # CoW Protocol Conditional Orders

 This repository extends [`conditional-smart-orders`](https://github.com/cowprotocol/conditional-smart-orders), providing tight integration with [Safe](https://safe.global).
 It use's Safe's `SignMessageLib` to *sign* conditional orders.
 In doing so we: